Attitude Adjustment

 Learn to persevere

-• We’re all slowly dying, and beyond life-threatening situations we only have some control over it.
+• We’re all slowly dying, and we only have some control over it beyond managing risks.

 • A full life is approximately 78 years: